The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-In practice, the choice of the value of $p$ seems not to have a substantial influence on the qualitative behavior of $\sigma(T = 0, x)$ close to the MIT.\cite{Stu.etal.93} Nevertheless, a modification of $p$ as well as a variation of the $T$ range, taken into account in the fit, usually cause a slight shift of the resulting MIT point.
+In practice, the choice of the value of $p$ seems not to influence the conclusion about the qualitative character of $\lim_{T \rightarrow 0} \sigma(T,x)$ in the vicinity of the MIT.\cite{Stu.etal.93} Nevertheless, a modification of $p$ as well as a variation of the $T$ range taken into account in the fit usually cause a small shift of the resulting MIT point; an example will be given in Subsection 4.2.

 In a few studies, extensions of Eq.\ (\ref{apl}) were used to model the experimental data.
-For example, investigating crystalline Si:(P,B), Hirsch {\it et al.}\ included a second $T$-dependent term accounting for a weak localization correction due to inelastic electron-electron collisions,
+For example, investigating crystalline Si:(P,B), Hirsch et al.\ included a second $T$-dependent term accounting for a weak-localization correction due to inelastic electron-electron collisions,

 with $q = 3/4$, see Ref.\ \onlinecite{Hir.etal.88}.
-Not surprisingly, including such a second $T$-dependent term improves the fit quality even if the model is not physically justified.\cite{Hir.etal.88,Moe.89,Hir.etal.89} See also Subsect.\ II.F.
+Not surprisingly, including such a second $T$-dependent term improves the fit quality even if the model is not physically justified;\cite{Hir.etal.88,Moe.89,Hir.etal.89} see also Subsection 2.6.

 In all data analyses based on Eq.\ (\ref{apl}) or (\ref{apl_ext}), the diagnosis of the breakdown of the theoretical description is the crucial point.
-There are the following two approaches to this problem; both have to be applied.
+There are the following two approaches to this problem; both have to be combined to ensure that the sample classification is as reliable as possible.

-First, {\it relying on the validity of the considered ansatz}, one determines the value of the control parameter at which one of the adjustable parameters ceases to have a physically reasonable value.
-In the present situation, one asks at which $x$ the parameter $a$ reaches 0.
+First, relying on the validity of the considered ansatz, one determines the value of the control parameter at which one of the adjustable parameters ceases to have a physically reasonable value.
+In the present situation, one asks at which value of $x$ the parameter $a$ reaches 0.

 Second, one checks for systematic deviations of the adjusted theoretical $\sigma(T)$ relation from the experimental data.
 This, however, is a fuzzy condition: The precision and accuracy of the experimental data as well as the width of the considered $T$ interval have great influence on strength and assessment of deviations.
 Presumably because of these uncertainties, the search for systematic deviations has played only a minor role in the literature.
-Thus, essential information has often been lost, as we will demonstrate in Sects.\ III and IV.
+Thus, essential information was often lost; we will demonstrate this in Sections 3 and 4.